-What to do with a bushel of nearly-gone fruit?
-Thrifty American colonists added some sugar and vinegar and made a sweet and sour syrup to last the winter.
+What to do with a bushel of nearly gone fruit?
+Thrifty American colonists added sugar and vinegar to make a sweet and sour syrup that would last the winter.
 What did they call it?
 Shrub.

 Marisa McClellan shared her recipe for apple shrub on Food 52.
 It's just three ingredients: shredded apples, apple cider vinegar, and granulated sugar.
-She suggests mixing it in cocktails, stirring it into sparkling water or whisked into salad dressings.
-We'd be glad to try it in all three.
+She suggests mixing it in cocktails, stirring it into sparkling water, or whisking it into a salad dressing.
+We'll try all three.

-Peach Shrub from Brooklyn Supper; Photograph by Elizabeth Stark.
+Above: Peach Shrub from Brooklyn Supper; photograph by Elizabeth Stark.

-"If you were looking for the opposite of a schmancy cocktail, and you wanted something simple and down-home and good, surely then you would want a shrub," says Elizabeth from Brooklyn Supper.
-Head to the market this weekend to get the last of the season's peaches.
+"If you were looking for the opposite of a schmancy cocktail, and you wanted something simple and down-home and good, surely then you would want a shrub," says Elizabeth Stark, from Brooklyn Supper.
+Head to the market this weekend to get ripe peaches.

-Marvin set out to make a shrub inspired by his native Philippines.
-He used Calamansi limes and Filipino sugarcane.
+Marvin Gapultos set out to make a shrub inspired by his native Philippines, using calamansi, a citrus fruit from the Philippines, and Filipino sugarcane.
 The result?
-"A shrub syrup full of bright, Calamansi aroma—think mandarin orange crossed with a lime."
+"A shrub syrup full of bright, calamansi aroma—think mandarin orange crossed with a lime."

-Peach and Berry Summer Shrub from Oh So Beautiful Paper; Photograph by Nole Garey.
+Above: Peach and Berry Summer Shrub from Oh So Beautiful Paper; photograph by Nole Garey.

-When Nole makes shrub, she doesn't stop with just one kind of fruit.
-She combined peaches, blueberries, and strawberries in a trifecta of summery tastes.
+When Nole Garey makes shrub, she doesn't stop with just one kind of fruit.
+Here she combines peaches, blueberries, and strawberries in a trifecta of summery tastes.
 She also uses two vinegars: balsamic and champagne.

-Cherry Balsamic Shrub from Reclaiming Provincial; Photograph by Carey Nershi.
+Above: Cherry Balsamic Shrub from Reclaiming Provincial; photograph by Carey Nershi.

-Balsamic vinegar and cherries gives this shrub a moody hue.
-Carey from Reclaiming Provincial describes it as "wonderfully tart (and a gorgeous shade of red, to boot)."
+Balsamic vinegar and cherries give this shrub a moody hue.
+Carey Nershi, from Reclaiming Provincial, describes it as "wonderfully tart (and a gorgeous shade of red, to boot)."

-Concord Grape Balsamic Shrub from Documenting our Dinner; Photograph by Brianne Looze.
+Above: Concord Grape Balsamic Shrub from Documenting our Dinner; photograph by Brianne Looze.

-Blackberry Rum Shrub from Saveur; Photograph by Nicole Franzen.
+Above: Blackberry Rum Shrub from Saveur; photograph by Nicole Franzen.

 Impatient food preservationists, rejoice.
 This shrub syrup is heated for speedy results.
 You'll have a crimson cocktail in no time.

-Strawberry Drinking Vinegar from Five and Spice; Photograph by Emily Kuross.
+Above: Strawberry Drinking Vinegar from Five and Spice; photograph by Emily Kuross.

-Strawberry season has come and gone and we're wishing we bottled up a taste of the season with Emily's recipe.
-We're saving the recipe for next summer (but for now, we're following her lead and using fennels sprigs as a garnish from here on out.
+Strawberry season has come and gone, and we're wishing we'd bottled up a taste of the season with Emily's recipe.
+We're saving this recipe for next summer (but for now, we're following her lead and using fennels sprigs as a garnish from here on out).

-Rhubarb Shrub from Hungry Ghost Blog; Photograph by Andrea Gentl.
+Above: Rhubarb Shrub from Hungry Ghost; Photograph by Andrea Gentl.

 Here's one to save for next spring.
-Andrea used a cold process to make a rhubarb shrub this spring, allowing the fresh rhubarb and sugar to stew on the counter for 72 hours.
+Andrea used a cold process to make a rhubarb shrub, allowing the fresh rhubarb and sugar to steep on the counter for 72 hours.

-Search our Cocktail Recipes for other festive drink ideas.
+Search our Cocktail Recipes for other drink ideas.